robjwells/weatherman/Readme.md

 *	Set the `APIkey` variable on line 22 to your own key.
-*	The `override` block (lines 57-66) to reference your own master pages, or just remove them outright if you’re not using masters.
+*	The `override` block (lines 57-66) to reference your own master pages, or just remove it outright if you’re not using masters.
 *	The calls to the `newCity` handler (lines 31-43), using whatever locations you want to get the forecasts for.
-See the [Met Office daily forecast API page][daily] to see how to call the location list with the 6-digit location codes.
+See the [Met Office daily forecast API page][daily] to see how to call the location list that includes the 6-digit location codes.
 *	The `callAPI` handler.
 There’s a lot going on in there, and it’s specific to the script’s original purpose of getting the maximum temperature and average conditions.
 This determines (a) the API calls, (b) the data pulled out of the API response and (c) the (slightly) custom condition names (see the `weatherTypes` list on line 25.)
 You’ll likely need to change any or all of these.
 	*Special note:* If changing the API call, or if you want a different part of the response, note that lines 154 and 176 do more than just call the URL.
 The shell script also pretty-prints the response, which then allows an initial grep to isolate the desired line.